Sustainability

 Trends in Work-Related Accidents

 This graph shows trends in the number of work-related accidents over a five-year period.
-In FY2022, there were four work-related accidents at NGK, 11 at manufacturing Group companies in Japan and 24 at manufacturing Group companies outside Japan.
+In FY2023, there were seven work-related accidents at NGK, 10 at manufacturing Group companies in Japan and 22 at manufacturing Group companies outside Japan.

-Work-Related Accidents by Type (past 7 years; NGK)
+Work-Related Accidents by Type (past 7 years; NGK Group consolidated)

 In the event of a work-related accident, following the NGK Group’s rules, we promptly notify relevant departments and convene the Work-Related Accident Deliberation Committee pursuant to the regulations of each company.
 This ensures that we are able to thoroughly identify the cause and implement countermeasures against future recurrence.